wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

          </td>
          <td>
             A (comma-separated) list of error codes.
 If these error codes are received from the endpoint, the request will be subjected to a timeout.</br>
-            The defined error codes moves the endpoint into the "Timeout" state, thereby marking it for suspension.
+            The defined error codes move the endpoint into the "Timeout" state, thereby marking it for suspension.
 After the number of defined <code>retriesBeforeSuspension</code> exceeds, the endpoint will be suspended.</br>
             Default: 101504, 101505.</br>
             See the <a href="https://svn.apache.org/repos/asf/synapse/trunk/java/modules/core/src/main/java/org/apache/synapse/SynapseConstants.java">SynpaseConstant</a> class for a list of available error codes.
          </td>